 Bubble net feeding is a spectacular sight to behold.
 This incredible behavior, exhibited by humpback whales, occurs every summer in the waters of Resurrection Bay and Kenai Fjords National Park for a short time.
 Usually starting in June or July, this behavior can last for several weeks or sometimes just a few days.
 This year, bubble net feeding started up on June 27th and then again on July 5th.
-In honor of the return of this fascinating cooperative humpback behavior, read our Deckhand Diary about the return of bubble net feeding to the waters outside of Seward two years ago.
+In honor of the return of this fascinating cooperative humpback behavior, read our Deckhand Diary about the return of bubble net feeding to the waters outside of Seward a few seasons back.

 The world of a humpback whale moves with a motion so foreign that they may as well be swimming through outer space.
 Schools of sand lance or capelin cloud in whirlpools of silver bodies.
 With pectoral fins as graceful as wings, the humpback soars through the thick green of life.
 Their bodies curve around the silver clouds with a grace we will never see.
 They are the ballerina whales, hidden behind the curtain of the sea, dancing a life our land-heavy minds can never fully understand.